micheles/micheles.github.io/_posts/2015-06-15-using-the-datastore.md

 possible way: each time a datastore is instantiate a new directory is created and a HDF5 file called `output.hdf5` is created inside that directory.
-The location of the directory is determined by the environment variable OQ_DATADIR.
+The location of the directory is determined by the environment variable $OQ_DATADIR.
 If the variable is not set, the datastore uses the directory $HOME/oqdata as base path for the datastore directories.
 When a DataStore is instantiated, the base directory is searched (it is automatically created if not found)